Designing a home can be one of the most rewarding journeys you can take.

 • Consider the next level of detail to support the design

-If a planning application is needed, it will be prepared and lodged after the design development phase, with support from a qualified planning consultant.
+If a planning application is needed, you will be made aware early in the process and then the application will be prepared and lodged after the design development phase, with support from a qualified planning consultant.

 STEP 5 – Construction Documentation

-The final step before construction begins is the preparation of detailed drawings and documentation for your builder.
-These documents are essential for both obtaining building approvals and ensuring your project is built exactly as intended.
+Before construction begins, we prepare a full set of detailed drawings and documentation for your builder.
+These are essential for securing building approval and ensuring your home is built exactly as designed.